 - Assumed Name/Doing Business As/DBA:

 - By Mail: Download the application entitled “Certificate of Co-Partnership” and fill out the top portion.
 All parties must sign the document and designate one of the co-partners to have their signature notarized; this designated co-partner also has the responsibility of verifying all the other co-partners’ signatures.
 Therefore, only one person’s signature is notarized on the Co-Partnership.
 This process can also be done ahead of time, so the co-partner who is getting their signature notarized can file in person if they choose (if filing in person with notarization needed, co-partner must present valid government-issued photo identification).
-If sending by mail, enclose a $10 check or money order payable to Saginaw County Clerk, and mail to: Saginaw County Clerk, 111 S. Michigan Ave., Saginaw, MI.
+If sending by mail, enclose the appropriate fee listed below with a check or money order payable to Saginaw County Clerk, and mail to: Saginaw County Clerk, 111 S. Michigan Ave., Saginaw, MI.
 The Saginaw County Clerk’s Office will complete the bottom portion and mail you a certified copy.

 - Change of Address and Notice of Dissolution of Business